mlamont/pear/notes.md

 # Open Questions

 - Does V2 need `initialize()`?
+  - ...may want to test this: making V2s w/o this f'n and see if anything breaks...
 - How to end upgradeability?
 - Where do I find all 3 contracts, both in local & testnet blockchains?
+  - ...to possibly see 3 contracts on Sepolia, I'll need HH-verify working, and deploy to Sepolia, w/ HHConfigJS updated...
+- So do we know the addresses of the old LLL, new LLL, and AAA???
+- ~~How do I resolve these dependency tree issues?
+(HH-verify) (HH-ethers)~~
+  - ~~possibly do `npm uninstall ...` then `npm install ...`~~
+  - _installed earlier versions of these packages_
+- Where are we keeping/archiving the addresses of the old LLLs?

 # Other Notes

-- so it looks like only the first LLL's `initialize` is run, and not the subsequent LLLs'
+- so it looks like only the first LLL's `initialize` is run (per deployProxy), and not the subsequent LLLs' (per upgradeProxy)
+- had to install previous versions of packages, matching those for the Orange project:
+  - `npm install --save-dev @nomicfoundation/hardhat-ethers@3.1.0 ethers`
+  - `npm install --save-dev @nomicfoundation/hardhat-verify@2.1.1`